Sign Two, An Angel

 But Mom went first.

-I knew I would be reading scripture at the mass, but I wanted to do more to help my family.
-My wife.
-In their grief.
+I knew I would be reading scripture at the mass, but I wanted to do more to help my family, my wife, in their grief.

-So what did I do?
-I rearranged the Liturgy of the funeral Mass.
-Slightly.
-Mr. Non-Catholic.
 Growing up a Protestant of the low-church variety I could always claim ignorance.
 Right?
 But that wouldn’t have been true.
 I knew.
 I had experienced the thoughtful rituals of the Mass and learned to love them.
 The readings.
 The silence.
 The ancient rhythms.
 Confession.
 Creed.
 Prayer.
 The shapes.
 The colors.
 The gestures.
 The standing and kneeling.
 I attended a Catholic Church for seven years with Susan.

 St Catherine of Siena

-Something of a congregational curiosity, I suspect.
+I was something of a congregational curiosity, I suspect.
 Always kneeling before the altar with crossed arms at my chest, receiving a blessing.
 But unlike my wife, no Body or Blood.

 A Time For Grace & Blessing